-To maintain your healthy sleep routine after lockdown, try to wake up at the same time each day, even at the weekend.
+It’s important that you get enough sleep to allow your body to recover and for your mind to rest too.
+Try going to bed and waking up at the same time each day, even at the weekend.
 That way there’s enough time for what experts call ‘sleep pressure’ to build up throughout the day, and it won’t take you as long to fall asleep each evening.

 2. Cooking at home

+Want to lose weight or take up a new hobby?
 Cooking at home is one of the best things you can do for your nutritional health and it’s a new interest you might want to develop.
 Home cooking gives you the opportunity to experiment with menus and recipes and it gives you control over what ingredients you use.
-That puts you in control of the quality of the ingredients in your everyday meals, ensuring you get your five-a-day, every day and minimises added fats, sugars and calories found in ready meals and snacks.
+That puts you in control of the quality of the ingredients in your everyday meals, ensuring you get your five-a-day, every day and minimises added fats, salts, sugars and calories found in ready meals and snacks.

 Why not become a volunteer?
-Studies have shown that the more people volunteer, the happier they are, and helping others can even improve your physical health.
-Now restrictions are easing, there are still plenty of volunteering opportunities available.
+Studies have shown that the more people volunteer, the happier they are, and helping others benefits not only your mental health but your physical health too as it can relieve stress.
 Find out more about getting involved from Kent Volunteers.

-Spending time in green, leafy spaces is beneficial for your health.
-Now lockdown is over, don’t abandon your daily walks to the park or your garden sunbathing sessions.
-Just remember to avoid the hottest parts of the day, wear high factor sunscreen and a hat to give you protection from damaging UV rays.
+Spending time in green, leafy spaces is beneficial for your mental wellbeing as you can ground yourself in nature.
+Just remember to avoid the hottest parts of the day, and wear high-factor sunscreen and a hat to give you protection from damaging UV rays.
 Even a short stroll can have a calming effect and that’s a great habit to develop.
 We’ve got some great tips on how to stay safe in the sun this Summer.

 Many people have tried meditation for the first-time during lockdown and discovered the stress-busting power of sitting still, closing your eyes, and concentrating on your breathing.